 The National Courts Administration is a government agency that functions as a service organisation to the courts in the country.
 As a central administrative agency, its duty is to have responsibility for overall coordination and joint issues within the courts of Sweden.
-These issues may include staff development, education and administration, preparing regulations, advice and instructions.
-The National Courts Administration also monitor that activities are carried out efficiently and in a manner easily accessed by citizens.
+These issues may include personnel development, education and administration, preparing regulations, advice and instructions.
+The National Courts Administration shall also see that activities are carried out efficiently and in a manner easily accessed by citizens.